ahanson/ansible-provisioning/README.md

 * Based on [Jay LaCroix](https://jaylacroix.com/)' Ansible tutorials.
 * Maybe it replaces the [FreeGeek Chicago](https://freegeekchicago.org/) [install script](https://github.com/freegeekchicago/fgc-installscript)?
 ## Notes:
+You will need git and Ansible to run this script.
+Here's how to get them:

+    sudo apt-get install git ansible

 How to gather_facts on the target machine:

     ansible localhost -m setup